skwp/git-workflows-book/README.md

 ### Fixing the last commit

 The uncommit command above shows you how to resume work on a previously committed changeset.
-If you're simply adding a couple files or changing the commit comment on your last changeset, a quicker way to do this is

-    git commit --amend`, or using the alias `git amend
+If you're simply adding a couple files or changing the commit comment on your last changeset, a quicker way to do this is `git commit --amend`, or using the alias `git amend`.

 As usual, you'll have to `add` your changes to the index before you do this.
 The amend command will not create a new commit, instead it will modify the last commit. **WARNING:** never do this to a commit that you've already pushed to a remote repository.